Показати скорочену інформацію

-dc.contributor.authorAndikevych, S.uk
+dc.contributor.authorAndikevych, S.en

-dc.contributor.authorShcherbatyuk, A.uk
+dc.contributor.authorShcherbatyuk, A.en

-dc.contributor.authorPoudanien, Yu.uk
+dc.contributor.authorPoudanien, Yu.en

-dc.contributor.authorTuzhanskyi, S.uk
+dc.contributor.authorTuzhanskyi, S.en

-dc.contributor.authorKozhemiako, A.uk
+dc.contributor.authorKozhemiako, A.en

 dc.contributor.authorАндрікевич, С. А.uk